sebj101/CRESSignalStructure/README.md

 ## Contact

-For questions or support, please open an issue on the GitHub repository or email seb.jones@ucl.ac.uk
+For questions or support, please open an issue on the GitHub repository or email seb.jones@ucl.ac.uk.